Scrum master, sprint review, backlog refinement, user stories, planning poker.

 “Definitely people were skeptical at first,” said Feasey, who currently serves as scrum master for two of the four College Marketing agile teams.
 “They didn’t see how it could apply … because it’s so deeply rooted in software and IT.”

 Babson’s Information Technology Services Division (ITSD) introduced agile methodology to the College two years ago and used it successfully in projects it was working on with College Marketing, which discovered it also applied quite well to its work.
 Individuals working in their teams—with names such as Newshounds and Beaver BelieverZ—are given autonomy to determine the best way to accomplish the task at hand.
-The team works together to regularly review work, to embrace changes, to anticipate and overcome obstacles, and to accomplish concrete goals with each iteration.
+Utilizing an agile mindset, the team works together to regularly review work, to embrace changes, to anticipate and overcome obstacles, and to accomplish concrete goals with each iteration.

 “We can prioritize better, we’re more efficient, we’re more productive,” Feasey said.
 “It’s been really successful for us.
 The team loves it.”